On the geometry of the slice of trace--free SL(2,C)-characters of a knot group: Maps between representation spaces

+In the case of $\SU$-representations, such a correspondence like $\Phi$ has been considered by Collin and Saveliev in~\cite{CollinSaveliev01}.
+They deal with irreducible $\SU$-representations mainly.
+Here we also draw attention to reducible representations of $\pi_1(\branchedcoverZHS{n})$.
+Lin presentations lead us to the property of $\Phi$ for reducible representations.

-\begin{proposition} In the image of $\Phi_n$, all reducible representations are abelian, i.e.,
+\begin{proposition} In the image of $\Phi$, all reducible representations are abelian, i.e.,

-\end{proposition} \begin{proof} We regard $R(\Sigma_n)$ as a subset in $R(C_n)$ by $\pi_n^*$.
-It is obvious that all abelian representations are contained in the set of reducible representations.
+\end{proposition} \begin{proof} It is obvious that any abelian representation is a reducible one.
 We must show that the left hand side of Eq.~$(\ref{eqn:reducible_abelian})$ is contained in the right hand side.